Menu

 A hybrid publisher must:

 1. Define a mission and vision for its publishing program.
 A hybrid publisher has a publishing mission and a vision.
-In a traditional publishing company, the published work often reflects the interests and values of its publisher, whether that’s a passion for poetry or a specialisation in business books.
+In a traditional publishing company, the published work often reflects the interests and values of its publisher, whether that’s a passion for poetry or a specialization in business books.
 Good hybrid publishers are no different.

-3. Publish under its own imprint(s) and ISBNs.
+5. Publish under its own imprint(s) and ISBNs.
 A hybrid publisher is a true publishing house, with either a publisher or a publishing team developing and distributing books using the hybrid publisher’s own imprint(s) and ISBNs.

 Additional considerations: